When it comes to “report writing”, your concepts should be clear.

 To the Principal,

 This report is going to discuss the problems faced by the new students.
 We will also explore a few solutions to these problems to make starting at school easier for new students.

 It is very delightful to hear that many students are willing to join our school this year (2022).
 However, the students are likely to face some problems during their initial days in school.
 The sudden change in the environment is what makes the candidates uncomfortable.
 They do not feel a part of the institute.
 Moreover, approaching teachers and students is even more difficult.

 To help the new students, we can conduct an assembly on the first day of school to introduce the teachers and students.
 Furthermore, a warm-hearted welcome will give them a friendly atmosphere which is likely to make them comfortable.

 Simultaneously, all of this will bring some benefits to the students and the school.
-This will allow the candidates to adjust to new surroundings in less time span.
+This will allow the candidates to adjust to new surroundings easily.
 The students will feel like a part of the institute and therefore, they will be able to concentrate on their studies.
 Thus, producing good grades.
 Due to all this, the reputation of the school is likely to enhance and the biggest achievement of a school is the satisfaction of its students.

 Overall, I hope that my recommendations will be taken into suggestion and they will make starting at school easier.
 If you have any questions related to my suggestions, it will be my pleasure to assist you.